nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 **Why these values:**
 - **Moderate txdelay (1.5):** Balances responsiveness with collision avoidance.
 You're important for connectivity but not the primary backbone.
-- **Moderate rxdelay (3):** You hear multiple sources but not as many as critical nodes.
-Moderate delay balances signal selection with responsiveness.
+- **rxdelay (3):** Standard rxdelay for all Sydney mesh repeaters.
+Provides optimal signal-based packet selection timing.
 - **Moderate af (2):** 33% duty cycle balances your bridging role with fair channel access.

 ---